opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 By default each section has a center that is placed at the center of the work area.
 When creating a model, this center has to be moved to where the pivot point for that specific section has to be.

-The Skeleton tool (|skeleton|) allows you both to change the center position of the currently selected model section, and to link it to the center of another section visible in the work area.
+The Skeleton tool (|skeleton|) allows you, both, to change the center position of the currently selected model section, and to link it to the center of another section visible in the work area.